histrio/tux-care-doc/docs/extended-lifecycle-support-for-languages/README.md

 bash install-php-els-ubuntu-repo.sh --license-key XXX-XXXXXXXXXXXX
 ```

-Verify that the installation was successful.
-To ensure that installation has been completed successfully, run the following command.
+To ensure the installation has been completed successfully, run the following command.
 It should return the info about an available package.
-If you see information about the package, you can be sure that the installation was successful.
-After this, you will be able to install updates from the repository using a regular apt upgrade command.
+If information about the package will be available, it would mean that installation was successful.
+After that, updates will be available for installation from the repository using the usual apt upgrade command.

 ```
 apt-cache show alt-php73-cli